Additional possible penalties for a DUI

 Minor in a vehicle

-Pursuant to Vehicle Code Section 23572, if a person is convicted of a DUI and had a minor under 14 years of age as a passenger at the time of the DUI, then the person shall receive the following penalties in addition to any other punishment:
+Pursuant to Vehicle Code Section 23572, if a person is convicted of a DUI and had a minor under 14 years of age as a passenger at the time of the DUI, then the person can potentially receive the following penalties in addition to any other punishment:

 First offense DUI: 48 hours of jail

 Third offense DUI: 30 days of jail